thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/unshakeable-peace.md

 ## Freedom from Fear, Worry and Anxiety

 Fear is one of the enemy's greatest tools.
 It paralyzes, distorts truth and robs people of joy.
-But through Jesus, we are set free from fear because He has conquered death – the greatest fear of all.
+But through Jesus, we are set free from fear because He has conquered death - the greatest fear of all.
 His resurrection assures us that death is not the end, but the beginning of eternal life!
 He said *and lo, I am with you always, even to the end of the age* ([Mat 28:20](https://www.biblegateway.com/passage/?search=Mat%2028%3A20&version=NKJV)).
 You are never alone!
 He gives us authority over darkness *For God has not given us a spirit of fear, but of power and of love and of a sound mind* ([2 Tim 1:7](https://www.biblegateway.com/passage/?search=2%20tim%201%3A7&version=NKJV)). *He has made peace with God for us* ([Rom 5:1](https://www.biblegateway.com/passage/?search=rom%205%3A1&version=NKJV))

 Jesus never promised a life without storms.
 But He promised peace in the midst of them.
-The storm didn’t unsettle Jesus because peace was already inside Him.
+The storm didn't unsettle Jesus because peace was already inside Him.
 What He carried, He released.
 As followers of Christ, we are called to do the same.
 He gives us authority to use and speak to the storms of life as He did.
 It is the assurance that no matter what we face, we are secure in His love and protected by His grace.